GSA/fedramp-gov/_posts/2023-02-06-csps-prioritized-to-work-with-the-jab-and-next-fedramp-connect-due-date.md

 The following Cloud Service Providers (CSPs) have been selected to work with the Joint Authorization Board (JAB) for a Provisional Authority to Operate (P-ATO) from our latest round of FedRAMP Connect:

 - Cisco Systems, Inc. - Cisco SDWAN-G
-- Cyxtera Federal Group - Cyxtera Platform: Government
+- Cyxtera Federal Group - Cyxtera Platform Government Edition
 - Palo Alto Networks - Government Cloud Services
 - Project Hosts, Inc. - GSS One - AWS